Here's the new Fed dot plot

 While the “dot plot” is not an official policy tool, it provides some insight into how the committee members feel about economic and monetary conditions going forward.

-In the release after December’s meeting, the dots indicated a relatively dovish path for rates moving forward.
-The median FOMC member saw rates between 1.25% and 1.5% at the end of 2016, and then rates eventually rising to around 3.5% in the longer term.
+In the release after September’s meeting, the dots indicated a relatively dovish path for rates moving forward.
+The median FOMC member saw rates between 0.25% and 0.5% at the end of 2015, consistent with the decision to raise rates.
+They then saw rates rising to between 1.25% and 1.5% at the end of 2016, and then rates eventually rising to around 3.5% in the longer term.

 Business Insider Emails & Alerts